5 Reasons Why Billboard Ads Cost Too Much

 Billboard advertising has undergone a slew of developments but the invention of digital billboards remains the highlight.
 In particular, digital billboards enable advertisers to use animated content to market their brands.
 However, this new development is coming at a cost to marketers.

 The after-effect of this development will, of course, be an unavoidable reduction in patronage for the outdoor advertising companies.
 These media companies may count their losses for months after.
 Billboard companies will eventually have to sit it out with the hope that they can still reclaim their market share in the end.
-However, smaller businesses and other brands that depended on their strategic displays to market their brands may not be so patient.
+However, smaller businesses and other brands that depend on their strategic displays to market their brands may not be so patient.
 Just as major clients like hoteliers, airlines, and cinemas are on pause mode, smaller brands are quickly pulling away and leveraging alternative media and in-home advertising to preach their brands.

-Billboard Costs and the Paradigm change
+Billboard Costs and the Paradigm Change

 A noticeable new normal in consumer behavior is the increased demand for food delivery services.
 According to NPD, 48.5% of all restaurant spending was for off-premise orders in the past 12 months and this is expected to accelerate during the lockdown.
 Although the government has clamped down on restaurants across Illinois, Ohio, and New York City in a bid to enforce social distancing, many consumers are turning to restaurant delivery as an alternative solution.
 Meanwhile, these restaurants are waiving delivery fees and commissions to keep the orders coming in.
 This trend presents a beautiful opportunity for new advertising trends to fill the widening value gap in the ad industry.
 Ads can now be boldly placed on pizza boxes and grocery shopping bags – a model that generates guaranteed impressions.

-Fortunately, Adzze’s new age marketing strategies offer innovative ways to navigate the storm and help brands remain in business.
+Fortunately, Adzze’s new-age marketing strategies offer innovative ways to navigate the storm and help brands remain in business.
 Unique advertisement ideas have surfaced across the landscape; these strategies include placing ads pizza boxes and door handles that can reach the consumers at their homes.
 As simple as they sound, they generate guaranteed impressions delivering the ads at consumer’s homes.

 The next stage is delivery.
 Proper delivery of the door hangers is critical.
 If your business covers a small geographical area, you can deliver the door hangers yourself.
 Specifically, this is important because you need to make the best first impression.
 If you have to hire a delivery team, ensure they undergo intense training.
 Simple as it may appear, door hanger advertising requires adherence to the highest standards of professionalism.